LambdaHack/LambdaHack/README.md

 but the most efficient combination for some players is mouse for go-to, inspecting, and aiming at distant positions and keyboard for everything else.

-If you are using a terminal frontend, numeric keypad may not work correctly depending on versions of the libraries, terminfo and terminal emulators.
-Toggling the Num Lock key may help.
+If you are using a terminal frontend, e.g. the best supported vty frontend, numeric keypad (e.g., keypad '*' and '/') may not work correctly depending on versions of the libraries, terminfo and terminal emulators.
-The curses frontend is not fully supported due to the limitations of the curses library.
-With the vty frontend started in an xterm, Control-keypad keys for running seem to work OK, but on rxvt they do not.
+Toggling the Num Lock key may help or make issues worse.
+As a workaround for the vty frontend, numbers are used for movement, which sadly prevents the number keys from selecting heroes.
 The commands that require pressing Control and Shift together won't work either, but fortunately they are not crucial to gameplay.

+Some effort has been put to help using the vty frontend with screen readers, but without feedback it's hard to say how accesible that setup is.
+As a side effect of screen reader support, there is no aiming line nor path in vty frontend.
+Screen readers may also work better with animations turned off using `--noAnim` or the corresponding config file option.
+Note that unicode and cursor support are now necessary for correct output.

 Compilation of the library and sample game from source